cosc-516-2022/lab7/README.md

 Once you see ```redis-cli -p XXXX -h redis-XXX.XXXX.region.provider:17928> ```, you can start working with the redis-cli.

-Here is one simple example of how to test your query in redis-cli:
+Here is a simple example of how to test your query in redis-cli:

 ![Redis-cli example](img/redis-cli.png)